 Prerequisite: ENV 1500 and junior standing, or permission of instructor

-ENV 3260 Refer to JOU 3260 in Journalism Courses (School of Humanities) for description.
+JOU 3260 Refer to Journalism Courses (School of Humanities) for description.
+Formerly also offered as ENV 3260.

 Field Biology of Local Landscapes